Halkhoori2000/Historic-Data-Loading-Public/README.md

 # ETL-Framework for Manual Files
-This repository is a public showcase of our Historic Data Loading Framework.
+Production code lives in a private repository.
+This repo showcases the design, standards, and runnable examples for our Historic Data Loading Framework.
-The full production project is maintained in a private repository.

 # Purpose
 The goal of this framework is to: